apgeorg/Semantic-Segmentation/README.md

 ![Loss over 20 epochs][loss20]

 The final approach uses a batch size of 5 images and the model was trained on 40 epochs.
-As we can see, the loss is below XY after 20 epochs and XY after 40 epochs which is a pretty good result.
+As we can see, the average loss is below 0.19 after 20 epochs and 0.05 after 40 epochs which is a pretty good result.

 ![Loss over 40 epochs][loss40]